albbaous/Dissertation/README.md

 - Check file permissions for all files in directory:  ``ls -ltr``

-- Command to transfer files from remote to local:
+- Command to transfer files from remote to local: ``scp username@hpc.address:/path/on/hpc /path/on/local/machine``

-- Command to transfer files from local to remote:
+- Command to transfer files from local to remote: ``scp /path/to/local/file username@hpc.address:/path/on/hpc``

-- Command to transfer files from Tomoko to Augusta:

 ## Downloading genomes